 Noteworthy is fact that vertices that are disconnected can be removed and not considered further, so value of n (n = |VC|) is decreasing during the process of reduction.
-Decreasing speed depends on number of vertices that are being reduced during the node reduction operation.
-The general procedure consists of looped execution of all reduction operations until the vertices count n = 1.
+Decreasing speed depends on number of vertices that are being disconnected during single reduction operation.

+The general procedure consists of looped execution of all reduction operations until the vertices count n = 1 (in case of reduction of all vertices of the graph) or input and output degrees of all vertices is no greater than 1.